zcfs/Meteor-power-queue/README.md

     queue.run();
 ```

-#Example 2
+# Example 2

-This is a very rough example of how to make custom task handling,
+This is a very rough example of how to make custom task handling.

 ```js

   queue.errorHandler = function(data, addTask) {